the-asir/nlp_data_aug/README.md

 - Noun,Verb and Adjective replacement in the IMDB dataset from the [EDA paper](https://arxiv.org/abs/1901.11196)
 - Pronoun replacement to come soon
 - "Back Translation": Translating from one language to another and then back to the original to utilize the “noise” in back translation as augmented text.
-- Character Perturbation for augmentation (more from Mike)
+- ~~Character Perturbation for augmentation (more from Mike)~~ Surface Pattern Perturbation Because ULMFit doesn't model characters, I will switch to surface patterns of word tokens instead.
+UNK token perturbation will be committed soon.

 ## Issues with the codebase
 - ~~Cuda dropout non-deterministic?? (more from Mike)~~ Most of cuDNN nondeterministic issues are almost implicitly solved with fastai